JoshuaLegacy/JUO-Legacy-Scanner/README.md

 Author: Joshua Orizu
 Camera Preparation
 1. Click Start Camera.
-o	On first use, your browser will ask for camera permissions.
-Allow access. o	The rear camera is automatically selected (environment-facing).
+a	On first use, your browser will ask for camera permissions.
+Allow access. b	The rear camera is automatically selected (environment-facing).
 2. Ensure your document is well-lit and positioned fully within the camera frame.
 3. Use a flat surface and hold the device steady to reduce blur.
-3. Setting Scan Options (Step 4 & 5)
+4. Setting Scan Options (Step 4 & 5)
 Before capturing pages, configure the options:
 Option	Purpose
 Page Format	Select A3, A4, or Letter depending on document size.
 DPI	Low (150) → faster, smaller file; Medium (300) → standard; High (400) → maximum quality.
 Image Quality	Adjust JPEG compression (0.5 → 1.0).
 Lower values reduce PDF size.
 Tip: For very large documents (100+ pages), use Medium DPI and 0.7–0.85 image quality for balance between clarity and file size.
-4. Capturing Pages
+5. Capturing Pages
 1. Align the document and click Capture Page. o	Only one page is kept in memory at a time to prevent crashes. o	After each capture, the page is normalized and automatically added to the PDF.